Small Bowel Obstruction Nursing Care Plan

 When would you use this template?

-An SBO nursing care plan is employed when a patient presents with signs and symptoms suggestive of a partial or complete blockage in the small intestine.
-Nurses may utilize this care plan in various situations, including:
+An SBO nursing care plan is employed when a patient presents with signs and symptoms suggesting a partial or complete blockage in the small intestine.
+Nurses may utilize this more comprehensive nursing care plan in various situations, including:

 Emergency department admissions